v1a0/vks/README.md

 All data successfully converted to HTML
 ```
-After that you can find some .html files into main script's directory.
+After that you can find some html files into main script's directory.
 Format of file name it 'user_%id%.html'.<br>
 Open it by any browser and enjoy.

 <b> Example of html file (screenshot): </b>